dustinpfister/examples-electronjs/proto/electronjs-example-file-manager/README.md

 # electionjs-file-manager

 The goal here is to just make a simple file manager that works the way that I like it.
-Also I am making this becuase it seems that all file managers crash often in raspberry pi os.
+Also I am making this because it seems that all file managers crash often in raspberry pi os.

 ## Install